 Thankfully, there are tons of recipes that boast lots of servings and leftover-friendliness in equal measure—leaving you with tons of options in the meal prep department.
 Select a few dishes you wouldn’t mind eating for the foreseeable future and get cooking—the time you spend in the kitchen now is time you’ve saved later.

 The Recipe: This spice-filled chicken cacciatore is a big-batch dish you can make in a single pan.
-Stock up on chicken thighs, red wine, and all your favorite spices, and sit back while your chicken practically cooks itself in just 10 to 15 minutes.
+Stock up on chicken thighs, red wine, and all your favorite spices, and sit back while your chicken practically cooks itself in just 35 minutes.

 The Pro Tip: Instead of cooking with fresh garlic, Feed Me Phoebe uses a garlic-infused oil.
 “Though I would have called you a bold-faced liar if you told me I’d feel this way a year ago, the truth is: I don’t miss cooking with garlic and onion,” she says.
 “It saves me time, makes me feel my best, and the end result tastes just as delicious.”

 The Recipe: This butternut squash ravioli is a delicious way to sneak some veggies into your diet.
 Walnuts, cinnamon, and cumin leave the butternut squash and roasted cauliflower tasting as delightful as the buttered pasta noodles—and that’s saying something.

 The Pro Tip: Feel free to make your own pasta, but Hello Glow recommends using a store-bought option.
 “Three Bridges Butternut Squash Ravioli makes a great base for this platter of roasted cauliflower and brown butter sauce with walnuts and crispy sage leaves,” she says.
 And really, why complicate things unnecessarily?